EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /worldedit tz,
-    /worldedit tz,"Set your timezone for snapshots"
+    Description,"Set your timezone for snapshots"
     Usage,"/worldedit tz <timezone>"
        <timezone>,"The timezone to set"